berkaycelebi00/simplecapthcabypassAI/README.md

 # simplecapthcabypassAI
-A deep Learning Model To Break Font Modified Capthas
+A Deep Learning Model To Break Font Modified Capthas

 This model is developed for educational purposes.
 Any illegal usage of this script is not our responsibility.